Pixidos/GPWebPay/docs/en/index.md

     merchantNumber: <your merechant number >
 ```

-or if you need more then on gateway
+or if you need more then one gateway
 ```yml
 gpwebpay:
 	privateKey: